Health and Wellbeing

 - - - - - - - - - - - - - -

 The health and well-being of all our staff and students is of the utmost importance to the University.
-This has been recognised through the achievement of the Royal Society for the Prevention of Accidents (ROSPA) gold award for safety management and practice, and the Healthy Working Lives Gold Award for creating a healthy workplace.
+This has been recognised through the achievement of the Royal Society for the Prevention of Accidents (ROSPA), RoSPA President's (12 consecutive Golds) Award for Occupational Health and Safety , and the Healthy Working Lives Gold Award for creating a healthy workplace.

 Our Healthy Working Lives program underwent re- assessment in February 2012, and we are very pleased to have been awarded the Gold Award once again.
 The submission, attached herewith, includes the Action Plan for 2012 - highlighting some exciting initiatives for both staff and students to be involved in.

 Healthy Working Lives frequently provides informative reading updates which can be viewed on their website.

 Healthy Working Lives have launched a campaign encouraging women to 'Drop a Glass Size' in 2013.
 Please go to the Healthy Working Lives website for more information.